AndresDChB/HiWi/README.md

 Tcpreplay:

-Remember to bind the interfaces with dpdk-devbind to the i40e driver beforehand
+Remember to bind the interfaces with dpdk-devbind to the i40e driver beforehand.
+Put the interfaces up after that.